top of page

 Our Leadership

-Ohio Writers Association announces it's inaugural Board of Directors.
+Ohio Writers' Association - Board of Directors.

 Joe Graves is President of Ohio Writers’ Group, Inc., the parent organization of Ohio Writers’ Association and heads the Steering Committee.
 Joe began writing back in college, when he wrote and produced short films.
 (They are available online, but he does not recommend watching them.)
 Over the last six years, he’s been focused on completing his first novel, and since 2020, started writing short stories.
 Along with writing, Joe has 10 years of leadership experience in non-profits and has helped launch community organizations.